mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 the infraction and follows when the noble in question refuses to make amends or shows no remorse for the actions that caused the suspension.
-A contrite noble can usually get their title back at the Emperor’s mercy.
+A contrite noble can usually get their title back at the Emperor's mercy.
 Even if there is a lack of contrition on the part of the offender, if the remainder of their family continues to serve the Imperium in good will, reinstatement